travlr-archived/CodeDepot/README.rst

 astute observer can see that the entire ecosystem is ripe for innovation.
 In this paper we will begin a conversation of the direction of the needed improvements and we ask the community to participate.
-This community that is mentioned, are the people that engage with software whether it be in its production, sales or usage; whether they are casual or power users.
+This community that is mentioned, are the people that engage with software whether it be in its production, sales, tutelage or usage.. whether they are casual or power users.
 Having discussion and contribution globally and easily, will ensure that the best solutions of problems we all identify, will be addressed most thoroughly and efficiently.

 Below are six foundational pillars of a proposed software ecosystem that may forever change the entire paradigm of our engagement with software.
 What is presented